 Sumeet Kaur Bal

-Sumeet Kaur Bal comes to her role as Communications Manager after more than 10 years of experience as a journalist working for Entertainment Weekly, Parenting Magazine, MTV, and The New York Times.
+Sumeet Kaur Bal comes to her role as Communications Manager after more than 10 years of experience as a journalist working for Entertainment Weekly, Parenting Magazine, and MTV.
 Mentored by top editors from Time, Inc. and the New York Times and producers from the Today Show, ABC and CBS News, Bal has covered hard news, culture and fashion for print and broadcast media.

 Prior to pursuing journalism, Bal was SALDEF’s first full time employee covering media and policy work.
 Earlier in her career, Bal was a paralegal at the Center for Individual Rights and a recruiter/paralegal at Kirkpatrick & Lockhart in New York City.